 The Coordinator's responsibility specifically is to create for the Board a list of proposed rewards as case numbers only with no names, along with their justifications, from the various jurisdictions for Board approval.

-The Public Relations face of the Board in Radio, TV or Print presentations is today the responsibility of Officer John Flores of the City of Richmond Police Department.
+The Public Relations face of the Board in Radio, TV or Print presentations is today the responsibility of Detective John Flores of the City of Richmond Police Department.

 Tipsters call the 804-780-1000 tipline and are assured of their anonymity by being given an identification number.
 Again, no names!
 Approved rewards are paid out in cash by the identification number.
 Hence our slogan,"We don't have to know who you are to know who they are!"